Nozbe/NoOffice.org/_book/week.md

 But is it true, though?
 Do we all work like this?
 Is everyone the same?

-### Not everyone is in the same phase of life...
+### Not everyone is in the same phase of life…

 Some people have young kids, so they have to get them to school and also pick them up from there.
 Some have teenage kids who don't need so much care and others have no kids at all.
 Some have partners, others are single.
-Some are in their twenties, or thirties, or forties, or fifties, or sixties... you get a picture.
+Some are in their twenties, or thirties, or forties, or fifties, or sixties… you get a picture.

 All these factors influence the flow of a day for a person.
 It's preposterous to assume that everyone should adhere to the same uniform 9-5 schedule even though their situation in life is completely different.